Nadigai

 Nadigai is a 2008 Indian Tamil-language drama film written, produced, directed, photographed and edited by G. Babuganesh.
 The film stars himself and Tejashree.
+The film was released after a seven year delay.

 Plot

 Albert sets out to make a film on Mumtaj starring dancer Tejashree, and they fall in love.
 Albert briefly considers having Mumtaj play herself before reverting back to Tejashree.
 The film also highlights the dark things that happen in the cinema industry with Director Titanic and Dr. Daniel raping Tejashree's sister Chandra and killing Mumtaj.

 Production

 The film originally began production in 2001 under the title Miss Mumtaj with Jayammu Nischayammu Raa-fame G V H Prasad as the producer.

 Soundtrack

 The music was composed by Babu Ganesh, who also wrote the lyrics.